darsa-group/darsa-group.github.io/content/home/projects.md

   flip_alt_rows: false
 ---

-As of 2022, this section contains a subset  of past completed projects, which we will update as group member join.
+As of 2022, this section contains a subset  of past completed projects.
+We will update with ongoing work as new group members join.